jessesquires/JSQMessagesViewController/README.md

 ## License

 You are free to use this as you please.
 No attribution necessary.

+However, a link back to [Hexed Bits](http://wwww.hexedbits.com) or here would be appreciated.

 **If you use this, please tell me about it!**